mins

 Method

-1. Soak the dried chickpeas in plenty of water and leave overnight for around 9 to 10 hours.
-They should double in weight after soaking so that 300g becomes 600g from my experience.
+1. Place the dried chickpeas in a large bowl, cover with plenty of water and leave to soak overnight for 9 to 10 hours.
+They should roughly double in weight, so 300g becomes around 600g.

 Other recipes you might enjoy